sybrew/the-seo-framework/readme.txt

 	* Reduced the sitemap stylesheet size by also implementing modern logical declarations for that.
 	* The SEO meta box tab labels are now inline when there's enough space.
 	* The quick-edit default indexing state now updates to the post password or private status accordingly.
+	* The Block Editor on WP 6.7 proposes a new layout for their select fields, which we've opted in for with the Primary Term selection.
 * **Changed:**
 	* WordPress 5.7 brought us a new higher contrast color palette.
 We found our color scheme matching their colors well, but now think it better to implement those colors into TSF.
 Notably, you'll find that the SEO Bar is darker and easier on the eyes.
 The pixel and character counters appear more vigorous.
 		* We didn't copy WordPress's colors one-to-one.
 At times, we found the yellow too dull, and made it more vibrant.
 	* The Primary Term selector for the Classic Editor has been rewritten for accessibility, performance, and accuracy.
 We didn't spend time modernizing this before because we thought Classic Editor would've been phased out.
 		* Note that the Primary Term selector is no longer a button, but a dropdown selection field, placed dynamically beneath the term selection checkboxes.
+This mimics the behavior we have for the Block Editor, simultaneously resolving some z-fighting issues we had with some languages for the tooltip placement.
 	* The "Robots Meta Settings" are now called "Robots Settings" because we added a tab for AI blocking via Robots.txt (when available).
 	* TODO The "Robots" meta settings for the homepage is now called "Visibility" settings, because it now includes a canonical URL and redirect URL input field.
 * **Fixed:**